 However, the level of performance you’re going to get out of this isn’t that much better than some of the cheaper options, so I’d only get this if you need a higher end CPU and are willing to pay for it too.

 |Intel Core i7-5930K Processor 3.5GHz 0GT/s 15MB LGA 2011-v3 CPU w/o Fan, Retail BX80648I75930K...||Check Price|

-This is another lightning fast processor from Intel.
+This is another lightning-fast processor from Intel.
 It comes with a 3.5 GHz clock speed and 6 Cores as well.
-It also has a 15MB Cache which is a ultra-fast memory that adds to the CPU’s power.
+It also has a 15MB Cache which is an ultra-fast memory that adds to the CPU’s power.